NALHFA 2026 Schedule

 Emerging Leaders: This track will enable working professionals who have been on their career path for 5+ years to come together with their unique blend of expertise and ambition in an engaging format to drive positive change and to influence the future landscape of the affordable housing finance industry.

 Executive Leadership: Encompassing C-Suite Leadership and members of senior management, this track is for those with 15+ years of professional experience, bringing leadership, wisdom, and a wealth of knowledge in the affordable housing finance industry.
-In this workshop track, you will discuss a variety of high-level topics including management and leadership skills with fellow industry thought leaders.
+In this workshop track, you will discuss a variety of high-level topics, including management and leadership skills with fellow industry thought leaders.

 |